 7. Darn Tough Vertex ¼ Ultra-Light

-The Darn Tough Ultralight Wool Socks use a fine gauge knitting that makes them extremely light yet durable.
+Darn Tough Ultralight Wool Socks use fine-gauge knitting that makes them extremely light yet durable.
 You can put the socks on and forget they are there.
-The fast action fibers wick away moisture efficiently and keep the feet dry and comfortable.
+The fast action fibers wick away moisture efficiently and keep your feet dry and comfortable.

-These songs are made in the US and come with an unconditional lifetime guarantee.
+These socks are made in the US and come with an unconditional lifetime guarantee.

 - Quarter length design